rng-guy/NFSMWBartender/README.txt

  • what vehicles (ditto) may spawn as pre-generated cops in scripted events,
  • what vehicles (without counts) may spawn as free patrols outside pursuits,
  • what vehicle spawns in place of the regular helicopter,
+ • when exactly (if at all) the helicopter can (re)spawn,
- • when exactly (if at all) the helicopter can (de / re)spawn,
+ • when exactly (if at all) the helicopter can run out of fuel,
- • how much earlier (if at all) the helicopter rejoins the pursuit when it loses you,
+ • when exactly (if at all) the helicopter rejoins the pursuit early when it loses you,
  • the internal cooldown for the helicopter's ramming attempts through HeliStrategy 2,
  • the player-speed threshold for HeavyStrategy 3 spawns to stop their ramming attempts,
  • when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,